Priorities USA Action

-Priorities USA Action is a progressive political action committee and is the largest Democratic Party super PAC.
+Priorities USA Action is the largest Democratic Party super PAC.
 Founded in 2011, it supported Barack Obama's 2012 re-election campaign.
-It was the primary super PAC supporting Hillary Clinton's 2016 presidential campaign.
-It focused mainly on high-dollar donors.
-As of September 2016, it had amassed $132 million in support of Clinton.
-The top six donors to the super PAC have given $43.5 million, which is a third of the money collected by Priorities USA Action in the 2016 election cycle.
-The super PAC raised $21.7 million in August 2016, marking its largest monthly fundraising haul.
+It was the primary super PAC supporting Hillary Clinton's 2016 presidential campaign and Joe Biden's 2020 presidential campaign.
+In the 2020 presidential election, Priorities USA Action spent the third highest amount of all outside spending groups.
+It focuses mainly on high-dollar donors; former New York City Mayor Michael Bloomberg is a major donor to the group.

+In 2023, Priorities USA Action announced that it would not run any television advertisements in the 2024 election cycle; it would instead reshape itself into a digital political strategy operation.
+The group announced plans to spend $75 million on digital efforts supportive of Joe Biden and other Democrats in the 2024 election.
+The New York Times reported that "because of its size, the organization is essentially without peer."

+A 2024 investigation by Sludge found that the Priorities USA Foundation, which is a tax-exempt 501(c)(3) charity, has been raising millions of dollars and funneling that money to its affiliated 501(c)(4) political arm, Priorities USA.
+In 2022, the Priorities USA Foundation moved $10 million, or 96% of the money it had raised, to its political arm.
+According to Sludge, this type of activity represents a "glaring loophole with current rules regulating nonprofits."

 History

+Barack Obama

 The super PAC was founded in 2011 by former Obama campaign officials Bill Burton and Sean Sweeney to raise funds from wealthy donors, including corporations and unions, and support the re-election of President Barack Obama.
 As per FEC rules established in the wake of the Citizens United Supreme Court decision, the group is legally prohibited from coordinating with the candidate or his or her campaign.
 The group is led by Guy Cecil, who was the political director for Hillary Clinton's 2008 presidential bid.
 The Board of Directors includes Cecil, Jim Messina, Charles A. Baker III, Allida Black, David Brock, Maria Echaveste, Justin Gray, William P. Hite, Stephanie Schriock, Marva Smalls, Joe Solomonese, Greg Speed, and Randi Weingarten.

 Its key backers in 2012 included Paul Begala, Teddy Johnston, Geoff Garin, Ellen Malcolm, Jeffrey Katzenberg, Bill Maher, Mary Beth Cahill, and Irwin M. Jacobs.